Orthodox Church of the Czech Lands and Slovakia: Post-War developments

 During the Prague Spring in 1968, the former Greek Catholic parishes were allowed to restore communion with Rome.
 As a result of anti-Russian sentiment, of the 292 parishes involved, 205 voted in favor.
 This was one of the few reforms by Dubček that survived the Soviet invasion the same year.
-However, most of church buildings remained in the hands of Orthodox Church as they had originally been built as Orthodox churches and/or the congregations of these churches had in large measure voted to have their parishes placed under the omophorion of the Orthodox Church in 1950.
+However, most church buildings remained in the hands of the Orthodox Church as they had originally been built as Orthodox churches, and/or their congregations had in large measure voted to have their parishes placed under the omophorion of the Orthodox Church in 1950.
 After communism was overthrown in the 1989 Velvet Revolution, most of the Church property was returned to the Slovak Greek Catholic Church by 1993.

 The martyrdom of Bishop Gorazd was recognized by the Serbian Orthodox Church on May 4, 1961, which canonized Gorazd as a New Martyr.
 Subsequently, on August 24, 1987, he was canonized at the Cathedral of St. Gorazd in Olomouc, Moravia.

 Archbishop Rastislav of Prešov was elected by the Extraordinary Synod held on January 11, 2014, as the new primate.
 On December 9, 2013, the Synod removed Archbishop Simeon (Jakovlevic) of Brno and Olomouc from his position as Locum Tenens (ad interim administrator following the resignation of the previous primate, Archbishop Krystof, over allegations of sexual relations with women), and appointed Archbishop Rastislav in his place, an action against which Archbishop Simeon protested and which was deplored by Ecumenical Patriarch Bartholomew I of Constantinople, who had supported Krystof.